onebeyond/prepper/README.md

 # Prepper
-Prepper is an event based api for pre-processing log events before routing them to your logging framework of choice.
+Prepper is an event based api for filtering, decorating and validating log events before routing them to your logging framework of choice.
+It's especially useful in a micro-service environment where consistent and responsible logging becomes harder to ensure.

 ## tl;dr
 ```js